KargJonas/rollup-ts-boilerplate/README.md

 ### A boilerplate config for rollup with typescript.

 ## What does it do?
-The idea here is to create a pain-free and non-redundant js/glsl interface, to provide a basic boilerplate and some constants like mouse position and also some functions specifically for pixel plotting.
+The idea here is to create a pain-free and non-redundant js/glsl interface, to provide a basic boilerplate and some constants like mouse position or time and also some functions specifically for pixel plotting.

 | Command       | Description                                                   |
 | ------------- | ------------------------------------------------------------- |